jwe4ec/fy7e6/README.md

 Scripts in the `psyc_5705_anlys` folder were used for initial analyses by Jeremy Eberle and [Katie Daniel](https://github.com/KatharineDaniel) for a Fall 2020 course project.

+## Results

+TODO: Add results to components on OSF project using `osfr` package
+TODO: Describe components on OSF project

 ## TODOs

 - Resolve TODOs in `compute_flow.R`, `further_clean_demog_data.R`, `run_models_parallel.R`